 Air Gear:it's easier to count the amount of times the protagonists have bested their opponents without recurring to cheap tricks than an actual straight fight, to give an example, in a battle aboard jets (yes, the kind that fly at supersonic speed, don't ask) Kazu and Agito/Akito team up against two opponents, each team combines their respective strongest attack and charge head-on, but turns out Kazu and Agito/Akito where just an illusion and their opponents fell to the sea because there was nothing to clash on.

-In Sailor Moon, we have Eudial, who, in her battles against the Sailor Senshi, discarded magic or complicated plans and used guns that could extract an Heart Crystal faster than the Daimons that she brought with herself only to provide cover for her escape, flamethrowers capable to overpower Sailor Moon's attacks , and even a few dozens machine guns!
-The latter served to show why you don't just shoot the Sailor Senshi: the machine guns shot and hit Sailor Neptune until they ran out of ammo, and, while battered, she wasn't even bleeding.
+We have Eudial, who, in her battles against the Sailor Senshi, discards magic or complicated plans and uses guns that can extract an Heart Crystal faster than the Daimons that she brings with herself only to provide cover for her escape, flamethrowers capable to overpower Sailor Moon's attacks, and even a few dozens machine guns!
+The latter serve to show why you don't just shoot the Sailor Senshi: the machine guns shoot and hit Sailor Neptune until they ran out of ammo, and, while battered, she isn't even bleeding.

 In the manga version, Minako.
 Some of her greatest hits are: throwing a Precision-Guided Boomerang from behind; Flash Step followed by a kick in the face (with the power apparently increased by the kinetic energy of the Flash Step); and using a cloud of sulphuric acid on an horde of enemies (and as a non-lethal option to boot: it was diluted enough it only stunk horribly).
 And of course, if it's to protect Usagi, whom she shows Undying Loyalty towards, she'll kick her own fellow Senshi across the room, having no problem with potentially seriously injuring her.

-Nanashi from Sword of the Stranger gives a lesson on combat pragmatism during his first fight sequence.
+Nanashi gives a lesson on combat pragmatism during his first fight sequence.
 He uses his sheathed katana to toss a cooking pot filled with boiling water at the aggressor, and then ends up killing another guy without even having to DRAW HIS SWORD.